Effective Date: May 11, 2010

 (3) The ability to meet other specific privileging or certification required by the assigned function (e.g., Medical Review Officer (MRO), sigmoidoscopy, stress testing).

 b.
-Practitioners in a supervisory or research monitoring role in a non-direct patient care setting shall require credentials verification and in certain cases privileging, including:
+Practitioners in a supervisory or research monitoring role in a non-direct patient care setting will require credentials verification and in certain cases privileging, including:

 (1) Evidence of the following credentials: proof of professional education, evidence of specialty training, board certification, if applicable, and current licensure to practice in a U.S. State or Territory;